Taking screen shots on the Mesa 3 or Mesa 2

-Besides connecting a USB keyboard to use the hardware Print Screen button, there are other methods available to take a screen shot on the Mesa 2.
+Besides connecting a USB keyboard to use the hardware Print Screen button, there are other methods available to take a screen shot on the Mesa 3 or Mesa 2.

 - Take a screen capture (same as Windows + Print Screen hotkey) – Saves a copy of the screen to a file in the Screenshots folder within the Pictures folder.

 - Copy screen to clipboard (same as Print Screen hotkey) – Full screen is stored in the clipboard so you can paste it into an application like Microsoft Word or Paint.

 - Copy current window to clipboard (same as Alt + Print Screen hotkey) – Screenshot of active window is stored in the clipboard so you can paste it into an application like word or paint.